-Mold exposure symptoms can be attributed to other conditions so it is important to be sure that mold is the cause.
-Commercial mold testing is the best way to test for mold and air quality.
+Mold exposure symptoms can be attributed to other conditions so it is important to be sure that mold is the cause in your commercial property.

 Mold is a natural fungus that can range in color and requires moisture to survive.
 It can grow on virtually any surface or material including wood, paper, carpet and food.
 They reproduce by spores throughout the air which causes mold growth.
 Perfect breeding conditions for mold include humidity and minimal light in addition to a water source.
 The most important thing to determine is the water source that is feeding the mold.
 Common commercial water and mold sources include damaged pipes, building foundation issues like framing or drainage systems, roof leaks and sprinkler systems.